Hobart2967/vscode-aws-cloudwatch-alarms/README.md

 ## Known Issues

-Currently, only the environment variables configured for your AWS CLI can be used.
+Currently, there's no support for the AWS SSO way to login.
+Please use profiles or environment variables instead.

 ## Feature ideas coming next releases:

-- Support multiple accounts
-  - first by having an option to switch between them
-  - request alerts from multiple-accounts simultaneously
 - Show alarm details within VS Code directly.
 - Mark specific alarms as favorites, to monitor the most important ones